vishnuatrai/vishnuatrai.github.io/source/about/index.markdown

 slug: about
 title: Who I am?
 description: "Vishnu Sharma Vishnu Atrai Ruby on Rails Python Dausa Jaipur Bangalore @vishnuatrai"
-keywords: "Vishnu Sharma, Vishnu Atrai, Dausa, Jaipur, Bangalore, Ruby on Rails, Sofrware Engineer, @vishnuatrai"
+keywords: "Vishnu Sharma, Vishnu Atrai, Dausa, Jaipur, Bangalore, Java, Spring Boot, Ruby on Rails, Sofrware Engineer, @vishnuatrai"

 ---

 I'm Vishnu Sharma and I am a software developer who specializes in building web applications in various domains(ie. Financial, Online tutorial, HR solution, ERP, Social Networking etc).
-I have been working in this domain for nearly 9.5 years, and have been loving every minute of it.
+I have been working in this domain for nearly 13+ years, and have been loving every minute of it.
 I am a blogger, designer and developer.

-I am using Ruby on Rails framework to develop web apps, earlier I was using CoreJava and JSP for web development.
-I use python, node.js frameworks also to develop web apps.
-I love open source technologies, frameworks, libraries etc.
+I use Java, Spring Boot, Ruby on Rails, express.js react.js to develop web and miroservice apps.
+Open source technologies, frameworks, libraries excite me to explore and use in my day to day work.

-I actively contribute to ruby libraries in my spare time.
+I actively contribute to ruby, java, node.js libraries in my spare time.
 I have done few contribution to Ruby on Rails framework itself. http://contributors.rubyonrails.org/contributors/vishnu-atrai/commits